 Psychotherapy and Other Effective Measures

-Of course, it is very important during the fibromyalgia treatment for patients to develop a constructive attitude towards their illness.
-Also, it is very common for those who suffer this disorder to be irritable.
+Of course, it’s very important during fibromyalgia treatment for patients to develop a constructive attitude towards their illness.
+Also, it is very common for those who suffer from this disorder to be irritable.
 So, they may fall into strong episodes of sadness or depression.
 Consequently, this worsens their symptoms.